purplemonkeymad/PurpleDevTools/README.md

 Powershell Development tools for module production.
 These are to help with creation of module itself or for fleshing out features on functions.

+## About

+I found that there was not much in the way of default features with powershell that assisted with the creation of modules.
+Some features didn't really have tools to create, you just had to manually create and edit the dependent files.
+The commands from this module, are to make or template those features in a simpler fashion.

 ## Commands

 ### New-TypeFormatData